Haskii-main/Nix-flake/README.md

 3. add noctalia wallpapers
 4. add Spotify to nixvim
 5. clean existing code
+6. Add HolyC and a few templeos programs
-6. make a real readme
+7. make a real readme
+   7.1. make better documentation and explanation
+   7.2. list all plugins and pkg